 How does a Carburetor work?

-It actually comes from the french word “carbure” meaning “carbide”.
+In the first place, from where does that word come from?
+It actually comes from the French word “carbure” meaning “carbide.”
 Carbide means to combine with carbon.
 In fuel chemistry, the term has the more specific meaning of increasing the carbon (and therefore energy) content of a fluid by mixing it with a volatile hydrocarbon.
+Understanding these basics is essential for anyone pursuing flying lessons or aiming to obtain any type of pilot certification.

-Up draft because of the updraft position of the carburetor and because the mixture raises (typically carburetor are places on the top of engines and fuel is feed below opposite of what we have on our airplanes).
-Float type because of the floating device it has to maintain a safe amount of fuel inside the carburetor and fixed jet because of the jet that vaporizes the fuel.
+How would you describe the carburetor built in a Cessna 172?
+Well, it is an updraft, float-type, fixed jet carburetor… and what is the meaning of those fancy words?
+Well… Updraft because of the updraft position of the carburetor and because the mixture rises (typically, carburetors are placed on the top of engines, and fuel is fed below, opposite of what we have on our airplanes).
+Float-type because of the floating device it has to maintain a safe amount of fuel inside the carburetor and fixed jet because of the jet that vaporizes the fuel.

 Accelerator Pump

 The accelerator pump is responsible for providing the momentary additional fuel needed under heavy acceleration conditions.
 When the throttle is suddenly pushed to apply full power, the throttle valve will suddenly open, immediately adding additional air for additional power.
-That additional air requires additional fuel, especially in the precise moments after the throttle is opened, this is the fuel the accelerator pump provides.
+That additional air requires additional fuel, especially in the precise moments after the throttle is opened; this is the fuel the accelerator pump provides.
 When the throttle is rapidly opened, the accelerator pump will squirt a small amount of fuel into the throat of the carburetor so that the engine can continue running smoothly under increased load.

 Carb Ice

 Partial use of carb heat without a Carburetor Temperature Gauge can cause carburetor ice.
-This can occur when ice that would ordinarily pass through the induction system is melted by partial carburetor heat and the water droplets refreeze upon contact with the cold metal of the throttle plate.
+This can occur when ice that would ordinarily pass through the induction system is melted by partial carburetor heat, and the water droplets refreeze upon contact with the cold metal of the throttle plate.

 When you turn carb heat on, the ice in your carburetor will start melting, and it will be ingested by the engine.
-The fuel to air/mixture is enriched due to the decrease in air molecules (hot air).
-It will sound bad (or terrible) but keep your carb heat on.
-Eventually, the ice will melt and you will be back to normal operation.
+The fuel-to-air mixture is enriched due to the decrease in air molecules (hot air).
+It will sound bad (or terrible), but keep your carb heat on.
+Eventually, the ice will melt, and you will be back to normal operation.

 Below is a great video on showing a transparent carburetor in action!